 do BLOCK does not count as a loop, so the loop control statements next, last, or redo cannot be used to leave or restart the block.
 See perlsyn for alternative strategies.

 do SUBROUTINE(LIST)

 This form of subroutine call is deprecated.
-SUBROUTINE can be a bareword, a scalar variable or a subroutine beginning with &.
+SUBROUTINE can be a bareword or scalar variable.

 do EXPR

 Uses the value of EXPR as a filename and executes the contents of the file as a Perl script.